rocjs/roc/docs/Extensions.md

 plugins         Array of plugins that the extension inherits from

-init            A function will initialize the extension postInit        A function that will run after all extensions have been initialized in the reverse order as they was added
+init            A function will initialize the extension postInit        A function that will run after all extensions have been initialized in the reverse order as they were added

 buildConfig     Function that takes the previous configuration and meta objects and returns new ones config          Configuration object